WorkWeek-Pty-Ltd/deepface/README.md

 - `requirements_local`: Contains pinned versions of core ML dependencies that are known to work with DeepFace.
 These versions have been tested and verified by the original developers. **Do not remove this file** as it ensures compatibility between critical ML components.
 - `requirements.txt`: Contains API and web service dependencies.
 - `requirements_additional.txt`: Contains additional ML model dependencies.
 - `requirements_test.txt`: Contains testing-specific dependencies.
+This file was made by us, not the original DeepFace repository.
+It is used to test the API.

 The Dockerfile installs these dependencies in a specific order to ensure compatibility: